neargye-wg21/WG21/P2417/proposal.md

 Mark every member function except iostream operators.
 Make all of `bitset::reference` constexpr.

 ## IV.
-Impact on the Standard

-This proposal is a pure library addition.
+Design Decisions

+The discussion is based on the implementation of `bitset` from [Microsoft/STL](https://github.com/microsoft/STL).

+During testing, the following changes were made to the implementation possible:

+* Replace `std::memcpy`, `std::memset` with loop.
+* Replace reinterpret_cast and _Bitsperbyte in bitset::count with loop with std::popcount.

+To keep performance in a real implementation, one should use `std::is_constant_evaluated` or `if consteval`.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak
 </div>

+### Testing

+All the corresponding [tests](https://github.com/Neargye/bitset-constexpr-proposal/tree/master/test) were *constexprified* and checked at compile-time and run-time.
+The modified version passes [set tests from Microsoft/STL](https://github.com/microsoft/STL/blob/main/tests/tr1/tests/bitset/test.cpp) and [LLVM/libc++](https://github.com/llvm/llvm-project/tree/main/libcxx/test/std/utilities/template.bitset) tests.

+### Other implementations

+In `libstdc++` and `libc++` there is nothing in the implementation of `constexpr` `bitset` that goes beyond the existing capabilities of C++23.

+## V. Impact on the Standard

+This proposal is a pure library addition.

-## V. Proposed wording
+## VI.
+Proposed wording

 ### A. Modifications to "20.9 Bitsets" [bitset]